 The appendix and Table A.1 use W-2 tax records to estimate worker-level wage regressions, comparing the wages paid in immigrant-founded versus native-founded firms in the administrative data.
 In a bivariate regression, workers in immigrant-founded firms receive 4.1% higher wages on average.
 Controlling for founding year and county, however, the wages become identical for workers in immigrant and native founded firms.
 Additionally controlling for sector as well as worker characteristics, including age, gender, and immigrant status, the wage differences continue to shift somewhat and can flip sign.
 With all the controls we find that the wages are similar, with a slightly higher wage (0.7%) in immigrant-founded firms.
-Overall, these findings suggest that immigrant founders not only are substantial job creators but also do not appear to create lower paying jobs.
+Overall, these findings suggest that immigrant-founders not only are substantial job creators but also do not appear to create lower paying jobs.

-9 The required scaling is similar using Definition 2, where available, and even larger using Definition 1.
+$^{14}$ The required scaling is similar using Definition 2, where Definition 2 is available.
+The required scaling is larger using Definition 1.